armory/documentation/_overview/overview-of-spinnaker.md

 Shipping changes more frequently allows developers to gather real user feedback sooner, enabling them to iterate and build based on actual input from customers.
 Additionally, Spinnaker abstracts away much of the cloud configuration details, giving developers more time to focus on meaningful tasks instead of infrastructure details.

-## What Armory Spinnaker Does

 ## What a Typical Workflow Looks Like

-A typical work flow with Armory Spinnaker starts with baking a Linux-based machine image.
+A typical work flow with Spinnaker starts with baking a Linux-based machine image.
 This image along with your launch configurations define an immutable infrastructure that you can use to deploy to your cloud provider with Spinnaker.
 After the deployment, run your tests, which can be integrated with Spinnaker and automatically triggered.
 Based on your deployment strategy and any criteria you set, go live with the build.

 ## What Armory Spinnaker Is

 Armory Spinnaker is an enterprise-grade distribution of Spinnaker that forms the core of Armory's Platform.
 It is preconfigured and runs in your Kubernetes cluster.
 The platform is an extension of open source Spinnaker and includes all those benefits as well as the following:
 - Pipeline as Code (Dinghy) allows you to store Spinnaker pipelines in Github and manage them like you would manage code, including version control, templatization, and modularization.
+Spinnaker pipelines are flexible and customizable series of deployment stages.
 Combine all these to rapidly and repeatably scale pipelines in your Spinnaker deployment.
 - Armory Halyard Installer to help you configure, deploy, and update Spinnaker
 - Certified Pipelines give you the ability to automate and enforce policies, such as load testing and security scanning.
 - Policy Engine to help you with compliance requirements.
 - SLA Dashboards help quantify an application's general health.
 - Integrations with many of your existing tools, such as Terraform.
 For a full list, see [Integrations](https://www.armory.io/armory-integrations/.)

-## Need More help?
+## Need More Help?

 If you have questions, comments or suggestions about this documentation *(especially if anything is unclear)*, just chat with us by clicking on the icon on the bottom right of each page.
 Our entire team monitors these chats and we'll respond as quickly as we can.